Mbed-TLS/mbedtls/docs/architecture/testing/driver-interface-test-strategy.md

 future, this file should be generated in order to ensure exhaustiveness.

-In the meantime, one way to observe (lack of) completeness is to look at line coverage in test driver implementaitons - this doesn't reveal all gaps, but it does reveal cases where we thought about something when writing the test driver, but not when writing test functions/data.
+In the meantime, one way to observe (lack of) completeness is to look at line coverage in test driver implementations - this doesn't reveal all gaps, but it does reveal cases where we thought about something when writing the test driver, but not when writing test functions/data.